Cookies and how they benefit you

 There is no way to prevent these cookies being stored on your computer other than by not using the website.
 You can delete the cookies using your browser after you leave the site.

-We like to share YouTube videos with you to show how your support helps us improve the lives of lesbian, gay and bisexual people.
+We like to share YouTube videos with you to show how your support helps us improve the lives of lesbian, gay and bi and trans (LGBT) people.
 YouTube wants to download ‘third-party’ cookies to your computer through our site.
 We can’t do anything about that at the moment, without taking every video down – which wouldn’t be a fair response for other visitors.

 Social website cookies